aguegu/ardulibs/hx711/readme.md

 I have written [an blog about hx711](http://aguegu.net/?p=1327), well, in Chiese...

 To config the module right, you need to config the offset and the scale.
 The `setScale` function should be named `setRatio` to make its function more clear.
+But for now, just leave it the way it is.

 The offset and scale value are got by experiments, which means they vary according to different setups.